 Good storytelling creates connections – and changes minds.

-And using real-life case studies will help your university build a case for support that really resonates.
+And using real stories will help your university build a case for support that really resonates.

 Once you’ve got people responding with their heart, the rational arguments – like dispelling myths about university funding – start to get much easier.

 2. Make things simple

 We know that legacies can be a tricky subject – but we’ve learnt that, by removing barriers for supporters, you can make it seem a lot less daunting.

 Take them through the process of making and updating wills step-by-step, making it easier for them to engage.